You are currently viewing Learn how prebiotics can help you to detox!

 .

-• Jicama root is not only high in inulin fiber but low in calories.
+• Jicama root is not only high in inulin fiber but also low in calories.
 It enhances insulin sensitivity thus lowering blood sugar levels.
 It has a wonderful balance of amino acids and is high in Vitamin C (antioxidant) to boot.

 .

-• Burdock root is more commonly used in Japan but can be used for inhibiting the growth of harmful bacteria, promoting bowel movements, immune functions, lowering blood sugar, and is anti-inflammatory.
+• Burdock root is more commonly used in Japan but can be used for inhibiting the growth of harmful bacteria, promoting bowel movements, and immune functions, lowering blood sugar, and is anti-inflammatory.

 .